jayasree0323/Bank-fraud-data-analysis/README.md

 # Bank-fraud-data-analysis
-I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
-This process involved several stages, including data processing, data cleaning, and data visualization.
 ## Project Overview
 This project focuses on analyzing banking transaction data to identify patterns associated with fraudulent activities.
 Using a dataset containing 1,000,000 customer transactions and 26 features, the analysis explores customer behavior, transaction characteristics, and fraud indicators to support fraud detection and risk management.
 ## 🛠️ Tools & Technologies